Modern Marketing: How To Overcome Consumer's Digital Fatigue

 Adjust Your Marketing Strategy

 Sometimes you need to make adjustments to your strategy and develop new out-of-the-box thinking to win over your audience and prevent things from getting stale.
-This could mean changing the channels you typically rely on, as Shachar Orren, CMO at New York City-based EX.CO points out.
+This could mean changing the channels you typically rely on, as Shachar Orren, CMO at EX.CO points out.
 “Instead of relegating content to blogs-only, which I sometimes think of as a 'content jail' of sorts, think about how to use interactive features on the homepage of your website, in your emails, on social and other areas where your audience might be surprised to see content experiences.”

 Alternatively, you might need to adjust the frequency with which you communicate your audience on some channels, such as reducing the number of email campaigns you send per week or how often you send a newsletter.